Mississippi Politico, Civil Rights Figure Charles Evers Dies

 Charles Evers was appointed to lead the Mississippi NAACP after his brother was killed.
 In 1969, he was elected mayor of the southwestern Mississippi town of Fayette, becoming the first Black mayor of a multiracial town in the state since Reconstruction.

-During his widely varied career, Charles Evers ran several businesses in Chicago and Mississippi.
+During his long career, Charles Evers ran several businesses in Chicago and Mississippi.
 A Mississippi Blues Trail marker commemorates his career as a concert promoter with blues legend B.B.
 King, and it notes that Charles Evers was once in the bootleg liquor business.

+In his office at a Jackson radio station in 2008, Evers displayed photos of himself with two former Republican presidents, Richard Nixon and George W. Bush; and with Democrat Robert F. Kennedy.
+As the U.S. attorney general, Robert Kennedy sat with Charles Evers at the funeral of Medgar Evers.
+Charles Evers worked on Robert Kennedy's 1968 presidential campaign and with with him the day Kennedy was assassinated in Los Angeles.
+Evers was among the passengers on the planethat took Kennedy's body from Los Angeles to New York.

 Republican U.S. Sen. Roger Wicker of Mississippi said in a statement Wednesday that Charles Evers was one of his favorite people, with a career that “covered the spectrum from his roguish youth to a respected civil rights leader, mayor, businessman and radio host."